The meaning of global expansion

 A great tip is to use a simple SWOT analysis framework to identify the Strengths, Weaknesses, Opportunities and Threats of entering a new country or territory.
 This means you can then identify any issues before you’ve invested any serious capital.

-Establish your strategies: entry and exit
+Establish your market entry strategy

 Global expansion always requires a robust strategy built on extensive research.
 One problem with global expansion is the pressure to start taking advantage of the opportunities abroad as quickly as possible, often meaning businesses run before they can walk.